AbhijeetKumarThakur2198/Python_Projects/Projects_List/Crack_Zip_File_Password_Tool/README.md

 ```

 ## How To Report Problems
-If you encounter any errors or bugs in the code, please create an issue [here](https://github.com/AbhijeetKumarThakur2198/Python_Projects/issues).
+If you encounter any errors or bugs in the code, please create an issue.

 ## License
 This project is under the [MIT License](https://github.com/AbhijeetKumarThakur2198/Python_Projects/tree/main/Projects_List/LICENSE.md) - see the [LICENSE.md](https://github.com/AbhijeetKumarThakur2198/Python_Projects/tree/main/Projects_List/LICENSE.md) file for details.